Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

-At 11:01 Japanese Time, a last-minute break in the clouds over Nagasaki allowed Bockscar's bombardier, Captain Kermit Beahan, to visually sight the target as ordered.
+At 11:01, a last-minute break in the clouds over Nagasaki allowed Bockscar's bombardier, Captain Kermit Beahan, to visually sight the target as ordered.
 The Fat Man weapon, containing a core of about 5 kg of plutonium, was dropped over the city's industrial valley.
-It exploded 47 seconds later at 11:02 Japanese Time at 1650 ± 33 ft, above a tennis court, halfway between the Mitsubishi Steel and Arms Works in the south and the Nagasaki Arsenal in the north.
-This was nearly 3 km northwest of the planned hypocenter; the blast was confined to the Urakami Valley and a major portion of the city was protected by the intervening hills.
+It exploded 47 seconds later at 11:02 at 1650 ± 33 ft, above a tennis court, halfway between the Mitsubishi Steel and Arms Works in the south and the Nagasaki Arsenal in the north, nearly 3 km northwest of the planned hypocenter.
+By a bizarre coincidence, Fat Man detonated almost directly over the factory that had made the torpedoes used in the Japanese attack on Pearl Harbor.
+The blast was confined to the Urakami Valley, and a major portion of the city was protected by the intervening hills.
 The resulting explosion released the equivalent energy of 21 ± 2 ktonTNT.
-Big Stink spotted the explosion from 100 mi away, and flew over to observe.

-Bockscar flew on to Okinawa, arriving with only sufficient fuel for a single approach.
+Big Stink spotted the explosion from 100 mi away, and flew over to observe.Bockscar flew on to Okinawa, arriving unannounced with only sufficient fuel for a single approach.
 Sweeney tried repeatedly to contact the control tower for landing clearance, but received no answer.
 He could see heavy air traffic landing and taking off from Yontan Airfield.
 Firing off every flare on board to alert the field to his emergency landing, the Bockscar came in fast, landing at 140 mph instead of the normal 120 mph.
 The number two engine died from fuel starvation as he began the final approach.
 Touching down on only three engines midway down the landing strip, Bockscar bounced up into the air again for about 25 ft before slamming back down hard.
 The heavy B-29 slewed left and towards a row of parked B-24 bombers before the pilots managed to regain control.
 Its reversible propellers were insufficient to slow the aircraft adequately, and with both pilots standing on the brakes, Bockscar made a swerving 90-degree turn at the end of the runway to avoid running off it.
 A second engine died from fuel exhaustion before the plane came to a stop.
+Unlike the heroes' welcome for Enola Gay there was nobody to greet them; nobody knew they were coming.

 Following the mission, there was confusion over the identification of the plane.
 The first eyewitness account by war correspondent William L. Laurence of The New York Times, who accompanied the mission aboard the aircraft piloted by Bock, reported that Sweeney was leading the mission in The Great Artiste.
 He also noted its "Victor" number as 77, which was that of Bockscar.
 Laurence had interviewed Sweeney and his crew, and was aware that they referred to their airplane as The Great Artiste.
-Except for Enola Gay, none of the 393d's B-29s had yet had names painted on the noses, a fact which Laurence himself noted in his account.
+Except for Enola Gay, none of the 393rd's B-29s had yet had names painted on the noses, a fact which Laurence himself noted in his account.
 Unaware of the switch in aircraft, Laurence assumed Victor 77 was The Great Artiste, which was in fact, Victor 89.